 \subsubsection{MgBERT training and evaluation}

-\textit{\textbf{BERT model and attention mechanism:}} BERT, introduced by Google researchers in 2018~\cite{devlin2018bert}, is a pre-training language representation method that significantly impacted the field of NLP.
+\textit{\textbf{BERT model and attention mechanism:}} BERT~\cite{devlin2018bert} is a pre-training language representation method that has had significantly impact in the NLP field.
 Traditional language models analyzed text data unidirectionally, either from left to right or right to left, limiting their understanding of language context.
-BERT, employing the Transformer architecture, processes each word concerning all other words in a sentence, rather than sequentially.
-Owing to its state-of-the-art results in numerous tasks, BERT was selected as the foundation for our classification model.
+Using the Transformer architecture, BERT processes each word concerning all other words in a sentence rather than sequentially.
+BERT was selected as the foundation for our classification model due to its state-of-the-art results in numerous tasks.

 Fig.~\ref{fig4}c in the main text shows the basic BERT architecture, comprising data pre-processing, input encoding, model training, post-processing, and output results.
-During data processing, tokenizers divide sentences or words into individual tokens, such as marking ``for example'' as ``for'' and ``example''.
+During data processing, tokenizers divide sentences or words into individual tokens, such as replacing ``for example'' with ``for'' and ``example''.
 Then, as demonstrated in Fig.~\ref{figS13}, the encoding method transforms pre-processed text data into the input representation of the model.
 For instance, ``for'' is converted to a vector $[00..1..00]$.
-Model training is crucial to BERT, as it uses multi-head attention to extract essential features from input embeddings.
+Model training is crucial to BERT and we use multi-head attention to extract essential features from input embeddings.
 Attention mechanisms enhance model performance in NLP and other sequence data processing tasks by focusing on the most relevant parts of the input sequence.
 Models can learn to assign various attention weights to input information from different positions, concentrating on crucial aspects when processing input sequences.
 This mechanism allows the model to capture long-distance dependencies and important patterns in sequences more effectively, thus improving its performance in processing sequence data~\cite{vaswani2023attention}.
 Fig.~\ref{figS14} shows a schematic diagram of the operation of the attention mechanism.
-Multi-head attention, compared to a single module, employs multiple attention modules in the same calculation, extracting different feature information.
+Compared to a single module, multi-head attention employs multiple attention modules in the same calculation, extracting different feature information.
 The calculation formula for attention score is as follows: